Rental assistance fell victim to politics, bureaucracy

 Among the biggest challenges was states’ failure to spend what they had allocated.

-Price received rental assistance from the Ark, a nonprofit administering funds from the CARES Act on behalf of the city of Athens, but the assistance ended earlier this year.
-Price’s landlord has refused to renew her lease, which is expected to expire Wednesday.

-She fears having to live, once again, in a homeless shelter with her 14-year-old son.
+She worries about living, once again, in a homeless shelter with her 14-year-old son.

 “It’s a very nauseating and uncomfortable situation to be in,” Price said.